Large, bright, 5-bedroom house, Glastonbury, UK -- a unique, historic town of myth and legend

 The Somerset Levels: an ancient and unique landscape, home to remarkable wildlife.

-The Nature Reserve at Ham Wall, Avalon Marshes, is a very special place teeming with wildlife: there are otters, water voles, bitterns, marsh frogs, great crested newts, and other native species to be seen and heard.
+The Nature Reserves at Ham Wall, and Avalon Marshes, are very special places teeming with wildlife: there are otters, water voles, bitterns, marsh frogs, great crested newts, and other native species to be seen and heard.

 Bath, with its Roman Baths, spa and beautiful 18th Century crescents is an hour’s drive, as are Bristol and Stonehenge.

 And of course there is the Glastonbury Festival, the largest and most famous open air music festival in Europe, if not the entire world.
-Held annually in Pilton, just outside the main town, it attracts crowds of over 200,000 to hear some of the most famous and iconic bands in the world performing live.
+Held annually in Pilton, 5 miles from the main town, it attracts crowds of over 200,000 to hear some of the most famous and iconic bands in the world performing live.
+Entrance strictly by ticket -- which are VERY hard to buy, months in advance!

 There's a convenience store up the hill, about a 10 minute walk.
 5 minutes walk down into town for a wide selection of shops, a big healthfood store, a small supermarket, a real baker, proper butcher, pharmacy, Post Office, bookshops, cafes, eateries etc. Tuesday market and Farmers' Market once a month.
 Drive 5 mins to bigger supermarkets (also fuel).